 PIN Encryption

 For offline card transactions with PIN, the PIN needs to be encrypted before transmission.
-EVO Cloud supports both the DUKPT encryption algorithm and the national SM4 encryption algorithm.
+EVO Payment supports both the DUKPT encryption algorithm and the national SM4 encryption algorithm.

 DUKPT Encryption Rules

-EVO Cloud supports using the DUKPT (ANSI X9.24) encryption algorithm to encrypt PINs.
+EVO Payment supports using the DUKPT (ANSI X9.24) encryption algorithm to encrypt PINs.

 Key Usage Rules

-When using the DUKPT algorithm to encrypt a PIN, you first need to generate a BDK and configure it in the EVO Cloud system.
+When using the DUKPT algorithm to encrypt a PIN, you first need to generate a BDK and configure it in the EVO Payment system.

 Obtain IPEK